Mississippi Foreign Qualification

 4. File Application for Certificate of Authority

-Log into your Secretary of State online filing system account and select “Form a Corporation, Non-Profit, LLC, Partnership, or Business Trust” to file your Certificate of Authority.
+Log in to your Secretary of State online filing system account and select “Form a Corporation, Non-Profit, LLC, Partnership, or Business Trust” to file your Certificate of Authority.

 What else do I need to know?